-If you're shooting photos of kids in Little League, think down the road.
-That little booger is going to grow up and have a need for plenty of other photos.
+If you’re shooting photos of kids in Little League, think down the road.
+That little booger is going to grow up and has a need for plenty of other photos.
 More games, senior portraits, etc.

 Think beyond the sale today.
 How can you provide more service to your client?
 You’ll never know if you don’t take the time to develop a relationship.

 A big part of that is trying to make your client feel good about the experience so she’s happy to come back when she needs something else.
 It’s good for you to be prepared to help with services when she needs them.